lkesteloot/unsong/unsong.md

 “My part is over now.
 I find myself wondering if my mother will be proud of me.
 I’ll meet her again soon enough.
 There is no reason I should not let you have your grand exit.
 Except, as I said, I am evil.
 And I am vindictive.
 And I find that of everyone I have worked with, and all the sob stories I have heard, yours makes me the most annoyed.
 I was born to do evil.
 I made peace with my nature and tried to save the world.
 You had every opportunity to do good, and you squandered it in childish games.
 I find I cannot forgive you.”

 “Well,” said Dylan.
-“That is quite the…”
+“That is quite the...”

 Before he could finish his sentence, Clark attacked.
 Malia spoke a name, a new Name Erica had never heard before, and Clark exploded into a shower of glass.
 Then she wheeled around to Dylan, attacked him with her flaming sword just as he attacked her with his boojumwood staff.